AllyYL/casestudy/src/projects/digitaltemple.md

 ## TL;DR

-From sacred space to speculative UX—**this project explores how cultural research can drive interface design**.
+From architectural space to speculative UX—**this project explores how cultural research can drive interface design**.
 I led the design for a 360° virtual experience of the Kaihua Monastery, transforming historical space into an interactive environment through an immersive web experience.

 <br>

 ## Context

-As lead product designer and project manager, I worked with [Harvard FAS CAMLab](https://camlab.fas.harvard.edu/) to build a virtual platform for exploring the Kaihua Monastery.
+As lead product designer and project manager, I worked with [Harvard FAS CAMLab](https://camlab.fas.harvard.edu/) to build a website for exploring the Kaihua Monastery.
 This project translates scholarly research into an intuitive, web-based interface—inviting users to navigate spatial narratives, interact with 3D reconstructions, and engage with religious art in context.

-I led the project from concept to execution, working across user research, interaction design, 3D visuals, and cross-functional collaboration to bring the experience to life.
+I led the project from concept to execution, working across user research, interaction design, and cross-functional collaboration to bring the experience to life.

 <br>